BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 that there is not one objective truth but systemic interpretations;
 and maybe most importantly: that there is no outside of society, no view at the whole because **any indication of something requires a distinction from something else**.

-## The Climate Crisis: A Crisis of Non-Communication
+## The Climate Crisis through a Systems Viewpoint

 One area where Luhmann's theory seems to make unsettlingly accurate sense is the *climate crisis*---that is, the accelerating destabilization of the climate system.
 We see how Luhmann's framework reveals the challenges of a complex, multi-systemic problem.